 - We wish to mitigate the impact of long travels to our personnel.
 Air Travel will always be preferred and required for out of town trips.
 If Bus travel of 6 to 8 hours can be avoided, we will.
 If the travel will really necessitate in a prolonged travel via Bus and other means, we will ascertain if the Union request can be honored or declined.
 We may require a car or van to pick up the pastor and bring him back to his home area.Long travels that takes a combination of transports, example air-travel with bus travel then another boat ride then a final road travel to venue – has historically impacted the health of our personnel, especially that of the Pastor and we wish to avoid this as much as possible.
 Such long and arduous travels also impacts the schedule of the Pastor or minister and staff for other important events, meetings and representations elsewhere.
 We may require a more spaced out travelling plan for the Pastor and assistant, and also additional compensation.

 - Also for very long travels and depending on the travel circumstance a meal allowance will also be required.
 Usually, a meal allowance ‘going to’ and a meal allowance ‘going from’.
 A meal allowance is usually PhP 150 per person per meal (subject to change in the future).

-- You Will BOOK: For Unions that require air travel and accommodation, it will be the responsibility of the couple or their hired coordinator acting on their behalf who will book the hotel and airfare of the Pastor and assistant.
+- You Will BOOK: For any Air-travel or Hotel should the situation require, you are responsible for making those arrangements and booking them.
 We will not book it for you nor are we going to accept any money relating to booking of hotel or airfare for our personnel.
 This is something that the couple has to do if and when the situation and agreement requires.
 For long bus travels, the Pastor will do the reservation and buy the tickets and will just be reimbursed of the bus tickets by the couple.

 - Travel Insurance: The couple is required to put an additional travel insurance on the plane tickets of the pastor and assistant, both go-to flight and the return flight.
 Ensure that terminal fees are included in the airfare also.